Juul/cypress-anchor-ez-usb-eeprom-dumper/README.md

 So if all chip select bits are zero (which they are on the USB2000) the address is `01010001` or 0x51.

+# Attribution

+USB2000 is a trademark of Ocean Insight and NanoDrop is a trademark of Thermo FIsher.

+This project is not in any way afficiliated with Ocean Insight (formerly Ocean Optics) nor Thermo Fisher.